-Check the "Yes" box for question 17 if:
+Check the "Yes" box if:

 - 1. The cooperative is a subsidiary in an affiliated group (defined below), but is not filing a consolidated return for the tax year with that group or - 2.
 The cooperative is a subsidiary in a parent-subsidiary controlled group (defined below).